Article Links

 Outcomes reported

 Four studies found inhaled immunotherapy to improve the clinical signs associated with equine asthma and the lung function of horses with asthma.
-Three papers found environmental modification by improved lung function and the clinical signs associated with equine asthma but two studies provide moderate evidence that environmental management alone is insufficient to permanently cure asthma
+Three papers found environmental modification improved lung function and the clinical signs associated with equine asthma but two studies provide moderate evidence that environmental management alone is insufficient to permanently cure asthma

 Conclusion